Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

    # Returns [{'label': 'LABEL_0', 'score': 0.545...}]

-You can also run prediction using a default HuggingFace pre-trained model:
+You can also run prediction using the default HuggingFace pre-trained model:

 .. code-block:: python